 What is a National Police Check?

-A background check in Australia commonly includes (or is referred to as) a National Police Check or ‘police check’.
+A background check commonly performed in Australia is National Police Check or ‘police check’.
+The formal name applied to this type of check is a Nationally Coordinated Criminal History Check.
 It’s simply the process of checking someone’s details against a central police database of people with a police history.
 The system is called the National Police Checking Service Support System.